VPYen/imageFinder/README.md

 ## An excercise in using React with Material-UI.
 This application returns media(images/videos) from PixaBay API based on a search entry.
 Media results are returned in real-time as queries are entered into input.
-API Key has been removed for security purposes.
+*Note: API Key has been removed.
 Refer to https://pixabay.com for personal API keys.

 ------------